Punicalagins (Pomegranate Polyphenols)

 1

-Pantuck 2006 — Pomegranate Juice in PSA-Recurrent Prostate Cancer (Phase II)
+Pomegranate Juice in PSA-Recurrent Prostate Cancer (Phase II)

-Phase II open-label clinical trial (Pantuck AJ, Leppert JT, Zomorodian N, Aronson W, Hong J, Barnard RJ, Seeram N, Liker H, Wang H, Elashoff R, Heber D, Aviram M, Ignarro L, Belldegrun A 2006, Clin Cancer Res 12(13):4018-4026, doi:10.1158/1078-0432.CCR-05-2290, PMID 16818701).
+Phase II open-label clinical trial (Pantuck AJ, Leppert JT, Zomorodian N, Aronson W, Hong J, Barnard RJ, Seeram N, Liker H, Wang H, Elashoff R, Heber D, Aviram M, Ignarro L, Clin Cancer Res 12(13):4018-4026, doi:10.1158/1078-0432.CCR-05-2290).

 50 men with rising PSA following surgery or radiation for prostate cancer (biochemical recurrence).
 Received 8 oz pomegranate juice (Wonderful variety, POM Wonderful) daily for up to 33 months.
 PSA doubling time (PSADT) calculated as primary endpoint.

-Mean PSADT INCREASED from 15.6 months at baseline to 54.7 months following 33 months of therapy (3.5-fold prolongation, p<0.001).
+Mean PSADT increased from 15.6 months at baseline to 54.7 months following 33 months of therapy (3.5-fold prolongation, p<0.001).
 80% of men experienced improvement in doubling times.
 In vitro confirmation showed reduced prostate cancer cell proliferation and increased apoptosis with serum from treated patients.
 Foundational positive finding that drove enthusiasm and follow-up trials — but the open-label uncontrolled design is a major caveat.
-Results did NOT replicate in subsequent placebo-controlled phase III.
+Results did not replicate in subsequent placebo-controlled phase III.

 2

-Pantuck 2015 — Pomegranate Extract Phase III RCT (NEGATIVE)
+Pomegranate Extract Phase III Clinical Trial (negative)

-Randomized double-blind placebo-controlled trial (Pantuck AJ, Pettaway CA, Dreicer R, Corman J, Katz A, Ho A, Aronson W, Clark W, Simmons G, Heber D 2015, Prostate Cancer Prostatic Dis 18(3):242-248, doi:10.1038/pcan.2015.32, PMID 26169045).
+Randomized double-blind placebo-controlled trial (Pantuck AJ, Pettaway CA, Dreicer R, Corman J, Katz A, Ho A, Aronson W, Clark W, Simmons G, Prostate Cancer Prostatic Dis 18(3):242-248, doi:10.1038/pcan.2015.32).

 183 men with rising PSA after primary therapy for prostate cancer randomized to pomegranate extract n=102 or placebo n=64.
 Multicenter trial including UCLA, MD Anderson, Cleveland Clinic, Virginia Mason, Winthrop University.

-PRIMARY ENDPOINT NOT MET.
-Pomegranate extract did NOT significantly prolong PSADT vs placebo.
+Primary endpoint not MET.
+Pomegranate extract did not significantly prolong PSADT vs placebo.
 Both arms showed PSADT prolongation (extract: 13→15 months; placebo: 11→16 months).
 Pre-planned subset analysis found greater PSADT lengthening in MnSOD AA genotype carriers on pomegranate vs placebo — exploratory finding for hypothesis generation only.
 Critical lesson: open-label gains often disappear in placebo-controlled designs due to regression to mean and trial-effect biases.

 3

-Aviram 2004 — Pomegranate Juice in Carotid Artery Stenosis
+Pomegranate Juice in Carotid Artery Stenosis

-Three-year prospective study with placebo control (Aviram M, Rosenblat M, Gaitini D, Nitecki S, Hoffman A, Dornfeld L, Volkova N, Presser D, Attias J, Liker H, Hayek T 2004, Clin Nutr 23(3):423-433, doi:10.1016/j.clnu.2003.10.002, PMID 15158307).
+Three-year prospective study with placebo control (Aviram M, Rosenblat M, Gaitini D, Nitecki S, Hoffman A, Dornfeld L, Volkova N, Presser D, Attias J, Liker H, Clin Nutr 23(3):423-433, doi:10.1016/j.clnu.2003.10.002).

 Patients with carotid artery stenosis (CAS) and TIA history.
 19 patients followed for 1-3 years; 10 received 50 mL pomegranate juice daily, 9 served as controls.

-1 year of pomegranate juice consumption REDUCED common carotid intima-media thickness (cIMT) by 30%, while controls showed 9% INCREASE.
+1 year of pomegranate juice consumption reduced common carotid intima-media thickness (cIMT) by 30%, while controls showed 9% increase.
 Serum ACE activity decreased 36%; systolic BP decreased 21%.
 Continued benefit seen out to 3 years.
 Notable limitations: small sample, non-randomized design, but striking effect size.
 Supports vascular benefits of pomegranate polyphenols.

 Side effects and drug interactions